turingschool/launch-curriculum/module2/lessons/Week2/TDD.md

 ```
 Little Shop

-Our store needs to be able to create Customers.
-Each customer should have a name and an address.

-Customers will have one or more Orders.
-Each order is comprised of a list of Items, that item's price and the quantity ordered.

-We want to be able to see the total cost of an order, as well as the total a customer has spent across all their orders.
+As a small business owner, I need to be able to keep track of items that are currently for sale and I need to track both the item name and price.

+I also need to keep track of orders placed.
+Each order is placed by one customer and can have one or multiple items.
+I need a way to see the total price for a given order.

+For the customers, I need to keep track of their name and address.

+Finally, I need a way to keep track of all of my orders and calculate the total revenue across all orders.
 ```

 > With a partner, review the requirements above.
 Take 10 minutes to brainstorm the classes you would need.
 For each class, brainstorm what attributes and methods should be included.